 Most importantly, you should not be too hung up on what you want and how you want it.
 Agreed, after a certain age it becomes difficult to adjust, compromise and scale down expectations but being amenable to changes and keeping an open mind will increase your chances of finding Mr or Ms Right.

 Above all, be positive and never let the age factor enter your thought process.
-Your friends may all be much married men and women while you are wondering if you should make the first move with a guy/girl you fancy, but do not let others’ journey decide your life.
+Your friends may all be much-married men and women while you are wondering if you should make the first move with a guy/girl you fancy, but do not let others’ journey decide your own.

-Normalize the process of dating in 40s, be cool about trying your luck again after a bad marriage or divorce, do not allow others to judge your actions and be patient with your times and efforts, and know what to expect when dating in your 40s.
+Normalize dating in the 40s, be cool about trying your luck again after a bad marriage or divorce, do not allow others to judge your actions and be patient with your times and efforts, and know what to expect when dating in your 40s.
 We’re here to help you with that.

 Dating In 40s – 15 Tips To Do It Right

-The key to making dating in 40s a success story lies in how you bring your vast life experience to the relationship arena.
-In the fourth decade of your life, you would be wiser, more mature, have a unique perspective and have an ability to look at relationships through a different prism.
+The key to making dating in the 40s a success story lies in how you bring your vast life experience to the relationship arena.
+In the fourth decade of your life, you would be wiser, more mature, have a unique perspective on life and the ability to look at relationships through a different prism.

-So if you find yourself suddenly in this situation, do not worry about how to start dating in 40s.
-Instead, use these qualities to your advantage and make it the best decade of your romantic life.
+So if you find yourself suddenly in this situation, do not worry about how to start dating in your 40s.
+Instead, use these qualities to your advantage and make it the best decade of your romantic life:

 1. Don’t be embarrassed

 Whether you’re dating in your 40s after a divorce, losing a spouse or having been single for far too long, own your choice.
 It doesn’t matter whether you are single or have been married before.
 A lot of people think it’s embarrassing to be single at 40-plus because it shows their inability to commit.
-Never let societal judgments determine your needs or behaviour.
-Own your story, enjoy being single while it lasts and embrace dating opportunities as they come your way.
+Never let societal judgments determine your needs or behavior.
+Be the architect of your story, enjoy being single while it lasts and embrace dating opportunities as they come your way.

 2. Be candid about what you want

-If you have children, would you want to introduce your date to them and vice-versa in the long run?
-There are no right or wrong answers to these questions; but you definitely need to define your dating goals and be clear about what you want as honesty is truly the best policy.
+If you have children, would you want to introduce your date to them and vice versa in the long run?
+There are no right or wrong answers to these questions.
+But you definitely need to define your dating goals and be clear about what you want.
 It would also avoid confusion and heartache, should your relationship become serious.

-If you are dating in your 40s after divorce, especially a painful or bad one, there might be a temptation to get into meaningless one-night stands on the rebound.
-Resist it.
-Sure, the idea sounds great and a no-strings attached relationship might be the balm you think you require after a stressful period.
+If you are dating in your 40s after a divorce or losing a long-term partner, there might be temptation to get into meaningless one-night stands on the rebound.
+Sure, it sounds like a great idea.
+A no-strings-attached relationship might be the balm you think you require after a stressful period.

 But these hot affairs will not fulfill you in any way, especially if you’re wondering how to find love in your 40s.
 There is no harm in a bit of casual dating but don’t make a habit of it.
 It is perfectly understandable that you may not fancy yourself getting into a committed relationship but by going on a dating spree you are only preventing yourself from a real, meaningful relationship entering your life.

 Related Reading: 12 Things you need to know about one-night stands